kingdomac/WeatherCheckApi/README.md

 Upon successful login, you will receive a response with the user's ID, email, and a token.
 Use the token for subsequent requests to authenticate the user.

+#### 401 Unauthorized
+Exception will thrown if the Token was missing or invalid:

+    ```json
+    {
+      "title": "Unauthorized",
+      "status": 401,
+      "error": "API key is missing"
+    }

 ### Using the Authentication Token

 After a successful login, you will receive an authentication token.
 To access protected endpoints and authenticate your requests, include the token in the request header with the key "**Auth-Api-Key**".